 “Where do I begin?"
 You may ask yourself this question in the beginning stages of designing a new logo for your business.
 Many business owners, self-employed workers, community members, and more undergo this thought process.
 Thankfully, this does not have to happen to you.
 There are many resources out there that can help you with logo design and creation.
 These resources can show you how to make a good logo while also making the design and creation process easy.
 Continue reading for proven logo design tips for creating a new logo.

-Here are 5 logo design tips that can help you kick-start your creative logo design process:
+Here are 5 logo design tips for beginners that can help you kick-start your creative logo design process:

 Pick Logo Colors